Coronavirus Covid-19: Just how vulnerable are NZ's borders?

-Amid worries over arrivals into New Zealand spreading Covid-19 into the community, a group of scientists who have been modelling the threat say the risk is low, provided they're quarantined for two weeks – and especially the first eight days.
+Amid worries over international arrivals spreading Covid-19 into the community, a group of scientists who have been modelling the threat say the risk is low, provided the travellers are quarantined for two weeks – especially the first eight days.
 Science reporter Jamie Morton posed these questions to Te Punaha Matatini investigators, Professor Michael Plank and Dr Alex James of the University of Canterbury, Professor Shaun Hendy and Nic Steyn at University of Auckland, and Dr Rachelle Binny and Dr Audrey Lustig at Manaaki Whenua-Landcare Research.

 Epidemiologist Professor Michael Baker has suggested that, before the Government moved to test all arrivals this month, there likely would have been some positive cases of Covid-19 who slipped by because they weren't symptomatic, or simply weren't tested.
 With what we know about the general prevalence of Covid-19 among international travellers, would you agree with this?